passportxyz/passport-docs/pages/building-with-passport/tutorials/integrating-onchain-stamp-data.md

 # Integrating onchain Stamp data

 In this tutorial, you'll learn how to show different content to users depending on their Passport data.
-Here, the Stamp data will be retrieved from the blockchain.&#x20;
+Here, the Stamp data will be retrieved from the blockchain.

 Specifically, you will: